NgocMy1806/ChatOpsWS/content/7-TestSendRequest/_index.md

 pre : " <b> 7. </b> "
 ---

-1. Thực hiện thay đổi source code
+1. Make changes to the source code
-  + Truy cập vào repo simpleHTML trong github.
+  + Access the **simpleHTML** repo in github.
   + Edit file index.html
   + Click **Commit changes**.
   ![test](/images/5.test/001-1.png)

-2. Kiểm tra pipeline
+2. Test pipeline
-  + Quay lại màn hình detail pipeline **demo**.
+  + Return to the detailed screen of **demo** pipeline.
-  + Ngay sau khi bạn commit thay đổi vào repo, CodePipeline sẽ nhận ra và tự động run pipeline.
+  + After you commit changes to the repo, CodePipeline will recognize and automatically run the pipeline.
-  + Bạn có thể thấy, sau khi **Source** stage chạy succeeded, **Approval** stage sẽ ở trạng thái **waiting for approval**.
+  + You can see, after the **Source** stage runs succeeded, the **Approval** stage will be in **waiting for approval** state.
   ![test](/images/5.test/002.png)
-  + Lúc này, bạn sẽ nhận được thông báo đến Slack.
+  + At this point, you will receive a notification to Slack.
   ![test](/images/5.test/003.png)
-  + Nếu bạn click **Yes** thì sẽ bị lỗi như sau.
+  + If you click **Yes**, you will get the following error.
   ![test](/images/5.test/004.png)
-  + Lí do là vì chúng ta vẫn chưa có xử lí lắng nghe kết quả approve để thực hiện action tương ứng.
+  + The reason is because we don't have a handle to listen to the approval results to perform the corresponding action.
-  Ở bước tiếp theo, chúng ta sẽ tạo API gateway và Lambda function để xử lí approve result.
-API gateway sẽ nhận kết quả approve từ Slack rồi invoke Lambda function.
-Trường hợp được approved, Lambda sẽ gọi API đến CodePipeline để tiến hành chạy đến **deploy** stage.
-Nếu không thì pipeline sẽ dừng và không chạy đến **deploy** stage.
+  In the next step, we will create an API gateway and Lambda function to handle the approval result.
+The API gateway will receive approval results from Slack and then invoke the Lambda function.
+If approved, Lambda will call the API to CodePipeline to proceed to the **deploy** stage.
+Otherwise the pipeline will stop and not run to the **deploy** stage.